 Create a user account and prepare to participate using our online platform.

-9th grade students complete the two 30-minute web modules during class.
-The modules should spaced about 1-4 weeks apart.
+9th grade students complete the two 30-minute online modules during class.
+The modules should be completed about 1-4 weeks apart.

 4. Track Impact